MicrosoftDX/nether/documentation/api/players/admin-get-group-members.md

-# Get Group by Name
+# Get Group Members

-Get a list of all groups.
+Get a list of all members of a group as a list of gamertags.

 ## Request